spirobel/monero-playground/README.md

 ## update to the latest version of monero

-(this is just a note to myself to update this repo.
-You can ignore this.)

 run these commands to download the latest version of monero and copy the monero-wallet-rpc, monerod (daemon) and monero-wallet-cli